Nanoparticles In Acne Care Products

 A nanoparticle is so small that that it doesn’t pick up a static charge, and it can’t be removed by white blood cells if it gets inside the body.
 Many acne products that claim to use nanoparticle technology are actually just micronized, and they don’t pose a danger if inhaled or swallowed or absorbed into the bloodstream.
 But acne products that use real nanoparticles pose a real risk of unintended side effects.

 If you have acne, chances are you need sun block.
-As pimples heal, the skin uses a brown pigment called melanin as an antioxidant to stop inflammation.
+As pimples heal, the skin uses a brown pigment called melanin as an antioxidant to stop3 inflammation.
 Once the pimple is gone, the brown pigment remains.
-Since melanin also protects against sunburn and sun damage to the skin, sun block keeps the skin from spotting after acne heals.
+Since melanin also protects against sunburn and sun damage to the skin, sunblock keeps the skin from spotting after acne heals.

 Antibacterial Side Effects Gone Wrong

 The major issue with zinc oxide nanoparticles is that they are too potently antimicrobial.
 The ability to fight bacteria would seem like a good thing.
-After all, zinc fights acne bacteria.
+After all, zinc fights acne bacteria4.
 The problem is that zinc oxide nanoparticles also kill useful bacteria on the face, and when they are rinsed off during swimming or in the shower, they get into the water supply and kill the plankton and algae that feed fish.
-The problem is serious enough that one country in the European Union, Sweden, has banned sun screens that contain these ingredients.
-No US government body restricts the use of nanoparticles in sun screens or other skin products, but manufacturers in the United States are voluntarily not using them until environmental studies have been completed.
+The problem is serious enough that one country in the European Union, Sweden, has banned sunscreens that contain these ingredients.
+No US government body restricts the use of nanoparticles in sunscreens or other skin products, but manufacturers in the United States are voluntarily not using them until studies have been completed on the products’ effects on the environment5.

 But nanoparticles may also have adverse effects on the human body.
 Nanoparticles smaller than 13 nanometers in diameter are absorbed through the skin.
 They don’t get very far, just to the lower layers of the skin.